Keratin Treatment Vs. Relaxer: The Difference Explained

 How Does It Work?

 Keratin hair treatment products contain hydrolyzed keratin proteins mixed in a formaldehyde-releasing solution.
 During the treatment, the hydrolyzed keratin adheres to the hair cuticles.
-As a result, the sub-cuticle section of the hair strands relaxes, giving you flat, smooth, glossy, and shiny hair.
+As a result, the sub-cuticlei XAn inner layer of cells that lies beneath or forms the cuticle or the outermost part of the hair shaft. section of the hair strands relaxes, giving you flat, smooth, glossy, and shiny hair.

 Different Types Of Keratin Treatments